Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 Observability in modern systems often starts with Prometheus.
 It's the tool most developers and operators rely on to scrape and expose metrics from their applications and infrastructure.

-But as teams adopt OpenTelemetry for unified telemetry collection, the question now becomes: how do you bring all that Prometheus data into the OpenTelemetry world?
+But as teams adopt OpenTelemetry for unified telemetry collection, the question becomes: how do you bring all that Prometheus data into the OpenTelemetry world?

 That's where the Prometheus receiver comes in.
-It lets the OpenTelemetry Collector act like a Prometheus server by scraping any Prometheus-compatible endpoint before converting the metrics into the OpenTelemetry Protocol (OTLP), and sends them through the Collector’s pipelines for further processing and export.
+It lets the OpenTelemetry Collector act like a Prometheus server by scraping any Prometheus-compatible endpoint then converting the metrics into the OpenTelemetry Protocol (OTLP), and sends them through the Collector's pipelines for further processing and export.

 In other words, you get all the power of Prometheus's scraping and discovery mechanisms, combined with OpenTelemetry's flexibility and interoperability.
 This guide walks you through how it works in practice, from setting up simple scrapes to scaling collection efficiently in production.